API Reference: Inline trace plugin

 (Note: in addition to this plugin (which adds a base64-encoded trace to the

-ftv1 extension of responses), Apollo Server also contains support for an older JSON-based format which is enabled if you pass
+ftv1 extension of responses), the Apollo platform used to have support for an older JSON-based format which added a

+tracing extension to responses.
+This support was enabled in Apollo Server 2 by passing

 tracing: true to the

-ApolloServer constructor.
-This format was designed for use with a no longer supported tool called
+ApolloServer constructor; that option has been removed from Apollo Server 3.
+That format was designed for use with a no longer supported tool called

 engineproxy, and also is recognized by graphql-playground.
-This format was more verbose due to its use of JSON and the way that it represented trace node IDs.
-Enabling it is not recommended.)
+That format was more verbose due to its use of JSON and the way that it represented trace node IDs.)

-This plugin was introduced in Apollo Server 2.18.
-In previous versions, inline tracing was configured using the

 Options